-managed areas and related benefit sharing systems.
-5. Provide recommendations on optimization of current inflows, business model improvements and other operational improvements around governance of inflows.
-SANParks and other conservation authorities 6.
-Implement recommendations from the GEF funded project and undertake ongoing evaluation.
-All conservation authorities Ongoing with periodic evaluations
+managed areas and related benefit

+sharing systems.

+5. Provide recommendations on SANParks and

+optimization of current inflows, business other

+model improvements and other conservation

+operational improvements around authorities

+governance of inflows.

+6. Implement recommendations from the All conservation Ongoing

+GEF funded project and undertake authorities with

+ongoing evaluation. periodic

+evaluations